open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/types/entitylineage.md

      - Type: `string`

-_This document was updated on: Thursday, October 14, 2021_
+_This document was updated on: Monday, October 18, 2021_